воскресенье, 24 октября 2021 г.

 How to improve the democracy

-I believe that it is quite a necessary step to introduce laws which help people with small experience in politics to come to power.
-Firstly, the state must support "technical ministers": people who have knowledge how to work as ministers, and not motivated too much to become politicians themselves.
-Probably a lot (random selection) can be good for this: suppose that the state finds 300 persons by lot, provides them money and lets them elect most smart people among them who can become such ministers.
+I believe it is essential to introduce laws that help people with limited political experience come to power.
+Firstly, the state must support "technical ministers": individuals who have the knowledge to function as ministers but are not overly motivated to become politicians themselves.
+A lottery system could be effective for this: suppose the state randomly selects 300 people, provides them with resources, and allows them to elect the most competent individuals among them to become the ministers.

 вторник, 25 мая 2021 г.